How to use WLED to control NeoPixels or DotStars with an ESP8266 or ESP32

 How to flash WLED on to an ESP8266 or ESP32

-I believe that it is easier to first flash the ESP8266 or ESP32 with WLED, before attaching any of the components or soldering a single wire.
-This way, the board only connects to your computer, there's nothing attached to it by fragile wires, and you don't have to worry about powering any of the other components.
+I recommend to first flash the ESP8266 or ESP32 with WLED, before attaching any of the components or soldering a single wire.
+This way, the board only connects to your computer and there's nothing attached to it by fragile wires.
+You also won't have to worry about powering any of the other components.
+If you're using one of the ESP-XX modules from AI-Thinker, simply attach the programmer (adapter board).

 Wiring a basic WLED-powered LED controller is relatively simple, as there is only one way of doing it, though there are a few extra components you might want to add (detailed in the next chapter).
 The data pin on the LED strip connects to GPIO2 of the ESP8266 or ESP32 board.
 But before you do that, read through this guide carefully.
 Especially the chapter on level shifters should be studied before any wire has been soldered.